lwjglgamedev/lwjglbook-bookcontents-leg/chapter8/chapter8.md

 # Camera

-In this chapter we will learn how to setup move inside a rendered 3D scene, this capability is like having a camera that can move inside the 3D world and in fact is the term used to refer to it.
-In OpenGL there is no camera concept, or in other words the camera is always fixed, centred in the (0, 0, 0) position at the centre of the screen.
+In this chapter we will learn how to move inside a rendered 3D scene, this capability is like having a camera that can travel inside the 3D world and in fact is the term used to refer to it.

+But if you try to search for specific camera functions in OpenGL you will discover that there is no camera concept, or in other words the camera is always fixed, centered in the (0, 0, 0) position at the center of the screen.

 So what we will do is a simulation that gives us the impression that we have a camera capable of moving inside the 3D scene.
-How do we achieve this ?
+How do we achieve this?
 Well, if we cannot move the camera then we must move all the objects contained in our 3D space at once.
 In other words, if we cannot move a camera we will move the whole world.

 So, suppose that we would like to move the camera position along the z axis from a starting position (Cx, Cy, Cz) to a position (Cx, Cy, Cz+dz) to get closer to the object which is placed at the coordinates (Ox, Oy, Oz).

 ![Camera movement](camera_movement.png)